What is Inbound Marketing? And How Does it Work?

 What is inbound marketing?

-According to Wikipedia, inbound marketing is the technique to draw visitors and potential customers to your site and then to your products by using a combination of various marketing channels - content marketing, social media, search engine optimization, and branding.
+Inbound marketing is the technique to draw visitors and potential customers to your site and then to your products by using a combination of various marketing channels - content marketing, social media, search engine optimization, and branding.

 Inbound marketing focuses on building a close relationship between the company and its prospects or customers by providing them with useful knowledge/ experience and other value without asking for anything in return.